 Tips, tools, and resources to share your experience

 No matter how big or small, log into the RPCV Portal to tell us when you share your experience, and help demonstrate the impact returned Peace Corps Volunteers make here at home.
-We’ll send you a free Third Goal Kit of promotional materials to use during your event with extra items to say thank you.
+We’ll send you a free Third Goal Kit of promotional materials to use during your event.

 The World Wise Schools Speakers Match program connects returned Peace Corps Volunteers to classrooms, after-school programs, retirement homes, and other community groups to share your Peace Corps experiences.
 As an RPCV, you'll bring your firsthand knowledge and perspectives of cultures worldwide home to the U.S.